CARIBBEAN MEDICAL SCHOOL RANKINGS

 Students in Trinity’s MD Program spend their first 4 terms (16 months) at our Basic Science Campus in St. Vincent.
 As with most medical schools, Trinity students enjoy breaks between terms, during which they can explore the islands or travel home to visit family and friends.

-Participating in these unique opportunities provides not only a sense of personal fulfillment – it also strengthens students’ applications to residency by spotlighting qualities of compassion, humanity, and desire to be a force for good.
+Participating in these unique opportunities provides not only a sense of personal fulfillment, but also strengthens students’ applications to residency programs by spotlighting qualities of compassion, humanity, and desire to be a force for good.

 Trinity has a wide variety of student organizations, all of which lead to deep lasting personal and professional relationships.
 Beyond that, Trinity’s guest lecturers, visiting faculty, and full-time faculty all take special interest in our students.
 Small class sizes allow for professional relationships to develop early on, offering both mentorship opportunities and a connection to the greater healthcare community.